whoaabird/AdditionalBoneSliders/README.md

 Backup your character and bonemod.txt files(!).

 ## Holy sliders Batman!
 Yes, this mod will add a LOT of sliders by default.
 672 with all sliders active.
+This takes time to load and can cause lag.
 You can adjust which sliders are shown in the AdditionalBoneSliders.config.txt that should be placed in the Plugins directory.

 ## Prerequisites
 This mod is made for use with IPA (https://github.com/Eusth/IPA) and the mod Additional Bone Modifiers